"The amphibian chorus in the rain forest on El Yunque

 ORDER ANURA: FROGS

 Having evolved long ago from a salamander-like ancestor, frogs are the most successful order of their class.
-There are about 5250 species of frogs described to date.
+There are about 5400 species of frogs described to date, and that is nearly 90 percent of living amphibians.
 As adults, all frogs can be distinguished by their short bodies, posterior legs longer than the anterior ones and usually adapted for jumping, and the lack of a tail (hence the name from the Greek: "an-oura", "without a tail").
-While most species are terrestrial, a good number of them are aquatic (some completely so), and many have taken to the trees.
+Although most species are terrestrial, a good number of them are aquatic (some completely so), while many have taken to the trees.
 They may also have the distinction of being the first tetrapods to have produced true vocal sounds on planet Earth.
 Even today, their calls fill the nights of many regions of the World.

 A male Puerto Rican white-eyed frog, Eleutherodactylus portoricensis, advertises itself in the night.
 El Yunque National Forest, north-eastern Puerto Rico.